swiftyis1/Capstone-IBM-Data-Sci/README.md

 - Adjust payload mass range
 - Explore launch success by orbit and booster version
 - View trends with pie charts and scatter plots
+- For example the result if you select all sites is included in the repository as success_rate_per_launchsite.

 To run locally:
 ```bash
 python spacex-dash-app.py